Chalkboard Art Tips & Tricks

 Option 2 – Freehand Sketch

 If you’re feeling brave, you can skip the previous step and sketch your own custom drawing in your sketchpad.
-Again, I try to use the same scale as my chalkboard when sketching my design.
+Again, try to use the same scale as your chalkboard when sketching the design.
 Once you finish your design, take a photo of it on your phone or camera and send it to your computer.
-Today I will be freehanding my design for this tutorial.
+Today we’ll be free-handing our design for this tutorial.

 Step 2: Projector Setup